NICMx/rdap-server/behavior-configuration.md

 ### `user_roles`

 List of strings representing custom user roles that can be used to configure [privacy settings](response-privacy.html).
 The roles defined here **MUST NOT** have any of these values: `any`, `none`, `owner`, or `authenticated`; since those are reserved words used at privacy settings.

+Since each role is expected to be a String, any value (except for the reserved words) that suites the implementer needs can be used, still it's **recommended** to use alphanumeric values.
+When using roles, its value is used and validated as case insensitive.

 This table shows the specs of the property: